 His true passion is cave diving and exploration.
 Matt can be found exploring springs and caves throughout the south eastern US or relaxing with his wife and 2 daughters on his days off.
 Matt is on the board of Karst Underwater Research.

 Matt has worked at Deep Six since 2004 while earning a degree in Environmental Science at USF.
 He now works for the SWFWMD and instructs for Deep Six at night.
 He is an IANTD instructor and can teach a Refresher class , Open Water up through Advanced Nitrox and Deep, with specialties in Open Water Sidemount, Drysuit, Cavern and Intro to Cave.

 Don Bailey was Jr Open Water certified 20 years ago.
 His passion for the underwater world is seen in his work everyday.
-Don works at Deep Six part time and is the Assistant Manager to Dive Operations at The Florida Aquarium.
-Don loves underwater archaeology and has worked on shipwreck projects throughout Tampa Bay Area.
+Don was an aquarium diver for 10 years and has a passion for sealife.
+He loves underwater archaeology and has worked on shipwreck projects throughout Tampa Bay Area.
 He worked with Maryland State Underwater Archaeology, uncovering War of 1812 Blockade ships in the Chesapeake Bay.
-Don also assists with conservation efforts manatee manatee health assessments, planting oyster balls and working with REEF and CRF in the Fla Keys.
+Don also assists with conservation efforts manatee health assessments, planting oyster balls and working with REEF and CRF in the Florida Keys.
 Don enjoys diving all over the world and watching kids faces light up as they interact with divers.
-Don also likes to blow Bubbles.

 Antonella is Deep Six’s youngest and most enthuastic member.
 She has been diving for eight years and has already become an expert in dive equipment.
 Behind the counter at the shop she is knowledgeable and always ready to give advice.
 Whether it is diving in America, Japan, or Bonaire, Antonella is ready and willing to help anyone get into the world of diving.